BCDA-APS/pvWebMonitor/docs/source/configuration/setup.rst

-pvlist.xml       declares list of EPICS PVs to be monitored pvlist.xsl       for easy display of pvlist.xml livedata.xsl     user-customized display raw-table.xsl    standard display of all monitored EPICS PVs manage.csh       shell script to manage the background task
+pvlist.xml       declares list of EPICS PVs to be monitored pvlist.xsl       for easy display of pvlist.xml livedata.xsl     user-customized display rawdata.xsl      standard display of all monitored EPICS PVs manage.csh       shell script to manage the background task
 ===============  ============================================

-.. explain this

-.. warning:: The infrastructure that handles XSLT files is subject to major changes in the very near future.
-See GitHub issue #4 and branch issue_4.
+Each of these files will be explained in the coming sections.